 If your child has questions about sexting, try to answer them as honestly and openly as you can.
 Tell your child that he can speak to you any time if he gets an image that bothers him, or if he’s worried about an image he’s sent.
 Let your child know you won’t be angry.

 Sexting involves sharing sexual images or videos.
-So talking about sharing images in general is a good place to start.
+So it’s good to talk about sharing images in general.

 You could talk with your child about what images you think are appropriate for her to share.
 For example, you might say, ‘I think it’s OK for you to share photos of our dog, or pictures of the cakes you made, but I don’t want you to share any pictures of yourself’.

 It’s good to get your child’s perspective on sharing images, so ask your child what pictures he thinks are OK to share.
 You could ask whether he’d be happy for you, his teacher or his grandparents to see those pictures.
-If the answer is no, explain that it’s probably not appropriate to share those pictures.
+If the answer is no, explain that it’s probably not appropriate for him to share them.